ohhsodead/arisen-studio/README.md

 </div>
 <br />

 A federated desktop application for browsing a regularly updated collection of game mods, populated by myself and a few friends so that almost all of them have been tested and verified to work.
-One core purpose is to provide users with an efficient method of being able to discover, install and download mods directly to their console, without any special requirements such as using an FTP client or doing anything to the console itself.
+The core purpose is to provide users with an efficient method for being able to browse, download install mods directly to their console, without the need for searching forums or using an FTP client.

 ![ModioX](https://github.com/wh1ter0se-x/ModioX/blob/master/Images/Screenshot1.png?raw=true)

-*I can accept no responsibility for any damage you cause to your system by using this tool.
-Follow the instructions so you shouldn't have any issues.*

 ## Features
 * All major and popular games supported